 Published in Thomson Reuters Foundation, 2 September 2014

 - World leaders want water and energy sectors harmonized

 Submission for the 2015 World Water Week Journalist Grant will open in April 2015.
 Welcome then with your submission!

-SIWI offers five journalists from low or low-middle income nations the opportunity to visit Stockholm and World Water Week which takes place between 31 August and 5 September 2014.
+SIWI offers three journalists from low or low-middle income nations the opportunity to visit Stockholm and World Water Week which takes place between 23-28 August 2015.

 The World Water Week Journalist Grant covers:

 - Round-trip air ticket to Stockholm, Sweden